xKDR/GSoC/2022/CRRao.jl/siddhant_chaudhary_final.md

 ## Linting and refactoring the code

 The code has been refactored as much as possible to reduce repetitions and to ease the process of introducing changes.
-Currently the best linting package for Julia seems to be [JuliaFormatter.jl](https://domluna.github.io/JuliaFormatter.jl/dev/), which is well-maintained and seems to have a good user base.
-We have used this package to prettify the code; however it seems that there are certain issues with [JuliaFormatter.jl](https://domluna.github.io/JuliaFormatter.jl/dev/) which need to be fixed before the process can be fully automated (i.e be used with Git Hooks).
+Currently, the best linting package for Julia seems to be [JuliaFormatter.jl](https://domluna.github.io/JuliaFormatter.jl/dev/), which is well-maintained and seems to have a good user base.
+We have used this package to prettify the code; however it seems that there are certain issues with [JuliaFormatter.jl](https://domluna.github.io/JuliaFormatter.jl/dev/) which need to be fixed before the process can be fully automated (i.e. be used with Git Hooks).

 ## Testing the code